-where $g(x)$ is a field of symmetric positive definite matrices that defines the Riemannian metric in question (see Section \ref{sec:geometry}). \cite{HS90} then observed that under the Shahshahani metric, equation \eqref{eq:Rie-coordsIntro} becomes the replicator equation \eqref{eq:RD}.
-As we shall see, \eqref{eq:Rie-coordsIntro} describes the dynamics studied in this paper at all interior states, and also at boundary states in what we will call the \emph{minimal-rank} case (cf. Section \ref{sec:boundary}).
+where $g(x)$ is a field of symmetric positive definite matrices that defines the Riemannian metric in question (see \cref{sec:metrics}). \cite{HS90} then observed that under the Shahshahani metric, the system \eqref{eq:Rie-coordsIntro} boils down to the replicator dynamics \eqref{eq:RD}.
+As we shall see, \eqref{eq:Rie-coordsIntro} describes the dynamics studied in this paper at all states $x\in\strat$ in what we call the \emph{minimal-rank} case (cf. \cref{sec:boundary}).

-In the course of analyzing perturbed best response dynamics \citep{FL98} and variants of fictitious play \citep{Bro49,Bro51}, \cite{Hop99b} introduced a class of game dynamics that are defined on the interior of $\strat$ as
+In the course of analyzing perturbed best response dynamics \citep{FL98} and variants of fictitious play \citep{Bro51}, \cite{Hop99b} introduced a class of game dynamics that are defined on the interior of $\strat$ as

-where $\HopFcn(x)$ is a smoothly-varying field of symmetric matrices that are positive definite on $\zspace^{\act}$ and map constant vectors to $0$. \cite{Hop99b} showed that the linearization of these dynamics agrees with that of perturbed best response dynamics up to a positive affine transformation, implying that the local stability of rest points of \eqref{eq:Hopkins} agrees with that of the corresponding rest points of perturbed best response dynamics with sufficiently small noise levels.
-As we show in Appendix \ref{sec:Hopkins}, the dynamics \eqref{eq:Rie-coordsIntro} satisfy Hopkins' conditions, and, conversely, any dynamics satisfying Hopkins' conditions can be expressed in the form \eqref{eq:Rie-coordsIntro}.
-Thus, on the interior of $\strat$, the dynamics of \cite{Hop99b} are equivalent to the dynamics studied here (Proposition \ref{prop:HopDRD}).
+Here $\HopFcn(x)$ is a smoothly-varying field of symmetric matrices that are positive definite on $\zspace^{\pures}$ and map constant vectors to $0$. \cite{Hop99b} showed that the linearization of these dynamics agrees with that of perturbed best response dynamics up to a positive affine transformation.
+As a result, the local stability of rest points of \eqref{eq:Hopkins} agrees with that of the corresponding rest points of perturbed best response dynamics with sufficiently small noise levels.
+As we show in \cref{sec:Hopkins}, the dynamics \eqref{eq:Rie-coordsIntro} satisfy Hopkins' conditions; conversely, all dynamics satisfying Hopkins' conditions can be expressed in the form \eqref{eq:Rie-coordsIntro}.
+Thus, on the interior of $\strat$, the dynamics of \cite{Hop99b} are equivalent to the dynamics studied here (\cref{prop:HopDRD}).

-Finally, \cite{Har11} uses ideas from information geometry to define generalizations of the replicator dynamics, and introduces Riemannian metrics to state and prove certain properties of the induced dynamics.
-Ignoring boundary issues, Harper's dynamics are an important special case of ours \textendash\ specifically, the class of separable dynamics that we introduce in Example \ref{ex:separable}.
+More recently, \cite{Har11} used ideas from information geometry to define generalizations of the replicator dynamics, and employed concepts from Riemannian geometry to state and prove certain properties of the induced dynamics.
+Ignoring boundary issues, these dynamics are an important special case of ours \textendash\ specifically, the class of separable dynamics that we introduce in \cref{ex:separable}.

-In this paper, we develop a unifying mathematical framework for all of the foregoing dynamics, provide them with microfoundations, and substantially generalize a variety of stability and convergence results known for various specific cases.